Martonai/questionnare-skidrow/Documents/SystemPlan.md

 During testing, testing users can send feedback to developers in the event of a problem / bug.
 If an error occurs, the developers will fix it as soon as possible.
 ## 12.Installation plan
+Go up to the website and fill out the survey.
 ## 13.Maintenance plan